ygrebnov/workers/README.md

 ...
 Calculated Fibonacci for: 11, result: 89.
 ```

+## Channels and Close
+- The library owns the Results and Errors channels.
+When you call Close(), it:
+  - cancels the internal context so no new work is dispatched,
+  - waits for in-flight tasks to finish,
+  - forwards any buffered internal errors (StopOnError) best-effort, and
+  - closes both channels.
+- Don’t close the channels yourself if you use Close(); Go panics on double-close.
+- Advanced: if you manage lifecycle manually and close channels yourself, do not call Close().

+### Stop-on-error (cancel-first) notes
+- With WithStopOnError:
+  - On the first error, the controller cancels promptly to stop scheduling new work.
+  - The triggering error is forwarded to the outward Errors channel.
+If the channel is full/no reader,
+    it’s forwarded via a detached goroutine and delivered once a reader appears.
+If Close() happens first,
+    pending errors may be dropped.

 ## Choosing between dynamic and fixed-size pool
 ### When a dynamic-size pool is a better fit